 Support to newcomer and expanding countries

 We are a founding member of I2EN.
 Together with INSTN and other industry partners, we often take part in I2EN’s missions abroad to help newcomer and expanding countries develop their HCB plans.
-We also put our experts at the disposal of AFNI for advice on regulation, safety, waste management, public information, etc.

 technicians, engineers, researchers and support staff